 - Oyster Shell Flour

 A high quality soil conditioner which consists of 96% calcium carbonate and many micro-nutrients, Oyster Shell provides a long-lasting, steady release of nutrients to help regulate pH levels, improve fertilizer uptake, promote healthy cellular structure and enhance soil tilth.
 Oyster Shell is also helpful in creating more active habitats for soil microbes.

 - Worm Castings

-As worms digests organic materials, the nutrients, including minerals and trace elements, are reduced to their most usable form for the plants.
+As worms digest organic materials, the nutrients, including minerals and trace elements, are reduced to their most usable form.
 Castings contain about 4% to 5% more nitrogen than your average garden soil, but in a slow release form due to the mucous the worms secrete as they digest.
 Worm castings also make soil more absorbent, making moisture more consistently available to plants and preventing soil from completely drying out.
 Worms introduce uncountable numbers of beneficial microbes and bacteria into the finished product, guaranteeing the healthiest soil possible.
 In addition, castings contain humic acid which aids plant nutrient absorption.
 Here’s a link to the lab report for the worm castings: logan-labs-report_worm-castings.
 Notice the incredible amount of Phosphorus (P) which is difficult for us to get from since we don’t use bone meal or bat guano.